 Even the Financial Advisors Association of Canada, Advocis has this to say about who can represent themselves as financial advisors:

-“Consumers should be able to count on professionalism and accountability from their advisors.
+Not very reassuring coming directly from the people in the financial advice industry.“Consumers should be able to count on professionalism and accountability from their advisors.
 The reality is that almost anyone can hold themselves out to the public as a financial advisor or planner.”